bozonx/mold/doc/schema.md

 Params:

-* itemsType - specify a primitive type one of: string, boolean, number, array
+* item - specify a primitive type one of: string, boolean, number, array
 * default - default values